Bloodchild and Other Stories: Butler's inspiration

 In many interviews and in the afterword of "Bloodchild" Butler reveals the motivation behind her writing.
 She wrote the story to simply explore her fears behind the parasitic botfly that she discovered while in the Amazon.
-She also aimed to depict a human male's experience of pregnancy, including the physical risks and the development of maternal feelings towards his alien offspring.
+She also aimed to depict a human male's experience of pregnancy "my pregnant man story" including the physical risks and the development of maternal feelings towards his alien offspring.
 This resulted in the creation of a story about a loving symbiotic relationship between two very different species, which Butler emphasizes is not about slavery despite some critics' interpretations.
 Lastly, Butler wanted to address the theme of "paying the rent" in human emigration into space, and the need for a quid pro quo or "accommodation" rather than repeating colonialist tropes in traditional science fiction.

-Identity
+Themes

 Butler's short story "Bloodchild" disrupts many conventional categories of identity through hinting at the idea of race, gender and sexuality.
 She uses the concept of a human boy becoming impregnated by a female creature to reverse the roles and give the reader a point of view on birth that is different from the conventional way of thinking.
 It's unconventional to show a female Tlic in power over a submissive boy, especially because she is in a higher power over the other Tlics.
 Though T'Gatoi is in power, in a place that is conventionally held by a man, she still keeps what may be identified as feminine traits, such as kindness, empathy and understanding.
 Conversely, the male humans in the story sometimes exhibit a revulsion to taking on what they perceive as a female role, and experience relations with Tlics as oppression despite their own role as colonizers.
 The mix of unconventional ideas of gender and power go against simple binaries to reveal how identity is simply constructed through systems of control.
 These binaries are not innate but created by society.